Vegetable Bolognese with Pappardelle

 COOK’s NOTES and TIPS:

-• I prefer to toss a Parmigiana rind into the sauce while simmering for the last 15 minutes.
+• We prefer to toss a Parmigiana rind into the sauce while simmering for the last 15 minutes.
 Then fish it out and discard, before you serve.
 The rind will slowly melt and give this vegetable bolognese sauce an extra punch of richness and savory flavors.

-• Also, after you drain the pappardelle, just before you serve it with the bolognese sauce, stir in some sauce into the noodles (about 2/3 cup) just to coat the noodles.
-Then serve into individual dishes with extra sauce on top.
-And don’t forget the grated Parmesan cheese at the table!
+• Also, just before you serve it with the vegetable sauce, stir some of the sauce into the noodles (about 2/3 cup) just to coat the noodles

 Vegetable Bolognese with Pappardelle by 2sistersrecipes.com

-No, you don’t taste the flavor of mushrooms which is why this bolognese sauce is SO AMAZING!
+Can We Taste the Mushrooms in the Sauce?
+No, you don’t taste the flavor of mushrooms which is why this Bolognese sauce is SO AMAZING!

+Can We Use Any Mushrooms?
 I’m not sure, because there are a variety of mushrooms, but we prefer these:

 • button mushrooms – they come in white and brown and have the mildest-tasting flavor.